• HOME

 Instructions

-• Line a metal baking sheet or tray with parchment paper and set aside.
+• Line a metal baking sheet or tray with parchment paper.

-• In a medium bowl, combine the oats, flax meal and salt.
+• In a medium bowl, combine the oats, ground flaxseed, and salt.

 Ash’s Notes

-• You can easily make quick oats at home by pulsing traditional rolled oats in a blender or food processor.
+• Quick oats can be made by pulsing rolled oats in a blender or food processor.

 Nutrition Facts